Julian Sands: Career

-Sands played the title role in the horror film Warlock (1989) and its sequel Warlock: The Armageddon (1993), the role of Franz Liszt in Impromptu (1991), the role of Yves Cloquet in Naked Lunch (1991), and prominent roles in Arachnophobia (1990), Boxing Helena (1993), Tale of a Vampire (1992), and Leaving Las Vegas (1995).
-He played Erik, aka the Phantom in the 1998 horror-film version of The Phantom of the Opera.
+Sands played the title role in the horror film Warlock (1989) and its sequel Warlock: The Armageddon (1993), the role of Franz Liszt in Impromptu (1991), and the role of Yves Cloquet in Naked Lunch (1991).
+He also played prominent roles in Arachnophobia (1990), Boxing Helena (1993), Tale of a Vampire (1992), and Leaving Las Vegas (1995).
+Sands played the lead role of Erik in the 1998 horror-film version of The Phantom of the Opera.
 He played Laurence Olivier in BBC Four's In Praise of Hardcore (2005), a drama about the critic and impresario Kenneth Tynan.

 In television work, he voiced Valmont in seasons 1 and 2 of Jackie Chan Adventures, before being replaced by Andrew Ableson and Greg Ellis in the remaining seasons.
 He played the Doci of the Ori in two episodes of the ninth season of Stargate SG-1 (a role he reprised in the film, Stargate: the Ark of Truth).
 He played a college professor in a Season One episode of The L Word.
 In 2002, he starred in Stephen King's Rose Red and the Austrian ambassador Klemens von Metternich in the miniseries Napoléon.
 In the 2006 season of 24, he played terrorist Vladimir Bierko.

 Sands played Jor-El, Superman's father, in the ninth season of Smallville, and reprised the role in the series' final (tenth) season.
 In 2009, he played Reg Hunt in Bollywood Hero.
 In 2012, he played Alistair Wesley in the seventh episode of the second season of Person of Interest.

 In August 2011, he appeared onstage at the Edinburgh Fringe Festival in A Celebration of Harold Pinter, directed by John Malkovich at the Pleasance Courtyard.
-The play transferred to the Irish Repertory Theatre, in New York.
+The play transferred to the Irish Repertory Theatre in New York.
 His performance in the play was nominated for "Outstanding Solo Performance" for the 58th Annual Drama Desk Awards (2013).

 In 2011, Sands appeared in the mystery thriller film The Girl with the Dragon Tattoo, an English-language remake of the original version, as the younger Henrik Vanger.
 In 2012, Sands voiced the character of DeFalco in Call of Duty: Black Ops 2.
 In 2013, Sands appeared as Miles Castner, a wealthy international businessman, during the eighth season of Dexter.